Yomguithereal/colback/index.md

 <h2 id="explanation">What the hell is a colback?</h2>

-Colbacks are a kind of hat originating from Turkey and that were used mainly by napoleonic cavalry.
+Colbacks are a kind of hat originating from Turkey and that were mainly by napoleonic cavalry.

 Unfortunately there is no English Wikipedia article about this fine hat.
-So if you feel adventurous you could be that one person willing to translate the French [page](http://fr.wikipedia.org/wiki/Colback).
-Note that if you I shall praise you until the end of times.
+So, if you are the adventurous kind, you could be that one person willing to translate the French [page](http://fr.wikipedia.org/wiki/Colback).
+Note that if you do, I shall praise you until the end of times.

 If you feel frustrated by this lack of sources but still want to quench your thirst about napoleonic headgear, have this [page](http://en.wikipedia.org/wiki/Shako) about shakos instead.

-The phonetic proximity between "callback" and "colback" is of course strictly coincidental...
+The phonetic proximity between "callback" and "colback" is of course strictly coincidental.

 ---